actris/data-management-plan/DMP/initial-DMP.md

 Data utility specifically related to the DC unit (see data summary at ASC for example)

 #### Outline of data life cycle (workflow and workflow diagram)
-Detail on the data life cycle and workflow (workflow diagrams for data production) for trace gases remote sensing data can be found in annex 6.
+Detail on the data life cycle and workflow (workflow diagrams for data production) for trace gases remote sensing data can be found in [Appendix 6](https://github.com/actris/data-management-plan/blob/master/DMP/initial-DMP.md#appendix-6-actris-trace-gases-remote-sensing-data-centre-unit-gres-data-life-cycle-and-workflow-diagram).

 ### 3.5 ACTRIS Atmospheric simulation chamber data centre unit (ASC)

-The ASC data centre unit provides access to data and data products obtained from experiments in atmospheric simulation chambers (exploratory platforms).
-It includes standardized process for data provision, data services curation and documentation.
-Atmospheric simulation chambers are among the most advanced tools for studying and quantifying atmospheric processes and are used to provide many of the parameters incorporated in air quality and climate models.
-Atmospheric simulation chamber data contribute to better predict the behavior of the atmosphere over all time scales through a detailed understanding of the physical and chemical processes which affect air quality and climate change.
-Atmospheric simulation chambers are among the most advanced tools for studying and quantifying atmospheric processes and are used to provide many of the parameters incorporated in air quality and climate models.
-Furthermore, ASC provides access to detailed information on the infrastructures (i.e. simulation chambers) used for the generation of the data; this includes a technical description of the chambers (size, volume, walls, irradiation system …) and an “auxiliary mechanism” which provides the chamber-dependent parameters affecting the observations.
+The ASC data centre unit provides data curation service for data obtained from ACTRIs exploratory platforms; experiments in atmospheric simulation chambers.
+(This includes standardized processing for data provision, data services curation and documentation.
+ASC compile and provides access to detailed information on the infrastructures (i.e. simulation chambers) used for the generation of the data; this includes a technical description of the chambers (size, volume, walls, irradiation system …) and an “auxiliary mechanism” which provides the chamber-dependent parameters affecting the observations.

 The ACTRIS-ASC unit is structured in three pilars:
 -   The _Database of Atmospheric Simulation Chamber Studies_ (DASCS) provides access to experimental and modelled data (level 2 data), typically time-series of measured parameters, obtained from experiments in simulation chambers.